ctevans/Learning-Algorithms-with-C-/README.md

 Using C# as the language, I am going to make a grid-world and have a bunch of learning algorithms implemented!

 #The world that the agent is interacting with!
+Just as a heads up, I plan to make it so that this environment can be expanded, have obstacles placed in it, have the agent move, have the goal move and other cool things.
+(Example: Say we learn a great policy that works great for finding one goal!
+Move the goal and then run it again, how does that agent fare now!?)
 ![](https://raw.githubusercontent.com/ctevans/Learning-Algorithms-with-CSHARP/master/ConsoleApplication1/image.png)

 ## So what is this exactly?